Trinidad and Tobago at the CONCACAF Gold Cup

 The CONCACAF Gold Cup is North America's major tournament in senior men's football and determines the continental champion.
 Until 1989, the tournament was known as CONCACAF Championship.
 It is currently held every two years.
 From 1996 to 2005, nations from other confederations have regularly joined the tournament as invitees.
 In earlier editions, the continental championship was held in different countries, but since the inception of the Gold Cup in 1991, the United States are constant hosts or co-hosts.

 From 1973 to 1989, the tournament doubled as the confederation's World Cup qualification.
 CONCACAF's representative team at the FIFA Confederations Cup was decided by a play-off between the winners of the last two tournament editions in 2015 via the CONCACAF Cup, but was then discontinued along with the Confederations Cup.

-Since the inaugural tournament in 1963, the Gold Cup was held 26 times and has been won by seven different nations, most often by Mexico (11 titles).
+Since the inaugural tournament in 1963, the Gold Cup was held 28 times and has been won by seven different nations, most often by Mexico (13 titles).

-In terms of total points earned, Trinidad and Tobago are the most successful Caribbean nation in the history of CONCACAF continental championships, but unlike Haiti, have never actually won a title.
+In terms of total points earned, Trinidad and Tobago are the second-most successful Caribbean nation in the history of CONCACAF continental championships after Haiti, but unlike them have never actually won a title.
 Haiti won the championship in 1973, with Trinidad and Tobago as runners-up - the closest the Trinidadians ever came to a tournament victory themselves.